battleoverflow/momo/README.md

 This was just a project I've been messing with over the past year when I had a few minutes, so I wouldn't expect too many updates moving forward.
 Feel free to download the executable in the releases to play or build from the source using the `.vscode/*` configuration.

-NOTE: The map does not currently have boundaries, so feel free to run off the map too
+NOTE: The map does not currently have boundaries, so feel free to run off the map

 ## Resources
 All resources were provided by the following: